LucasDelfino92/morrowindsharp/wjsetup.md

 - The **Morrowind Code Patch** will prompt you to install your patches of choice.
 Use this [**spreadsheet**](https://docs.google.com/spreadsheets/d/1r6fv59to4-KgHJgCm-GDNnwSmD3LdDmamSDEs5jKFdM/edit?usp=sharing) as a reference to install or skip patches.
 - Click **Apply chosen patches** when you are finished.
 Close the application.

+> ⚠️ "Install" means *install*.
+Do not skip any of the patches advised to install.
+Doing so will make it that much harder for me to troubleshoot your issues.
+At least two of the patches (Hidden traps and Hidden locks) are *required* for the Extended profile.

 > ℹ️ A backup of **Morrowind.exe** (pre-patch) will apear in your **Root** folder, named **Morrowind.Original.exe**.

 ## Wrye Mash setup